escalata/AMA/README.md

 > [!TIP]
-> - keep in mind that the following code is just an explaination you have to adjust all paths and inputs according to your operation system
+> - Keep in mind that the following code is just an explaination you have to adjust all paths and inputs according to your operation system

 - **Partial Download**